From graph to Riesz continuity: Polarizations and proof of Theorem

-\sub{Adapted trivializations.} Following \cite{I2}, we say that a trivialization of $\H$ over a subset $X'\subset X$ is \textit{adapted} to a polarization $p\in\Proj^*(\H)$ if it takes $p$ to a norm continuous map $X'\to\Proj^*(H)$.
-If a trivialization of $\H$ is adapted to $p$, then it is adapted to every polarization compatible with $p$.
+\sub{Adapted trivializations.} A trivialization $\H\to X\times H$ is said to be \textit{adapted} to a subbundle $\E$ of $\H$ if it takes the family of subspaces $\E_x\subset\H_x$ to a continuous map $X\to\Gr(H)$, or equivalently takes the corresponding family of projections to a norm continuous map $X\to\Proj(H)$.
+If a trivialization of $\H$ is adapted to $\E$, then it is adapted to every subbundle compatible with $\E$, since the difference $p-q$ of corresponding bundle projections is norm continuous in every trivialization.

-We say that a trivialization of $\H$ over a subset $X'\subset X$ is \textit{adapted} to a compatible family $\Pi$ if it is adapted to each $p_i$ over $X'\cap X_i$.
+Let $\Pi$ be a polarization given by an atlas $(X_i,\E_i)$.
+We say that a trivialization of $\H$ is \textit{adapted} to $\Pi$ if its restriction to $X_i$ is adapted to $\E_i$ for every $i$.
+The notion of an adapted local trivialization is defined in an obvious way.

-\begin{thm} Let $\H$ be a locally trivial Hilbert bundle over a paracompact space $X$ and $\Pi=(p_i)$ be a compatible family of polarizations.
-Suppose that for every point $x\in X$ there is a trivialization of $\H$ over some neighbourhood of $x$ adapted to $\Pi$.
-Then there is a global trivialization of $\H$ adapted to $\Pi$, and every two such trivializations are homotopic (as trivializations adapted to $\Pi$). \end{thm}
+We call a subbundle $\E$, resp. a polarization $\Pi$ of $\H$ \textit{tame} if it admits local adapted trivializations (that is, for every point $x\in X$ there is a local trivialization of $\H$ adapted to $\E$, resp. $\Pi$ over some neighborhood of $x$).

-\proof Let $(X_i)$ be the open covering of $X$ defined by $\Pi$.
-Suppose first that a local trivialization of $\H$ over $X'\subset X_i$ adapted to $\Pi$ is fixed.
-Then it takes $p_i$ to a norm continuous map $q\colon X'\to\Proj^*(H)$.
-Replacing a trivialization, we can even ensure that $q(x)\equiv q_0$ for some fixed projection $q_0\in\Proj^*(H)$.
-Then trivializations of $\H$ over $X'$ adapted to $\Pi$ are in one-to-one correspondence with trivializations of the trivial Hilbert bundle over $X'$ adapted to the constant family $x\mapsto q_0$, that is, continuous maps $u\colon X'\to\sU(H)$ such that the map $X'\to\Proj^*(H)$ taking $x$ to $u_x q_0 u_x^*$ is norm continuous.
-In other words, such trivializations correspond to continuous maps from $X'$ to the space $T$, which coincides with the unitary group $\U(H)$ as a set, but has the topology induced by the inclusion
+\sub{Trivializations of $H_X$ adapted to $E_X$.} As a first step to the proof of Theorem \ref{Thm:Gr}, we describe trivializations of the trivial Hilbert bundle $H_X=X\times H$ adapted to its trivial subbundle $E_X=X\times E$, where $E$ is a fixed closed subspace of $H$.

+Trivializations of $H_X$ are given by continuous maps $f\colon X\to\sU(H)$.
+Such a trivialization is adapted to $E_X$ if and only if the map $X\to\Gr(H)$ taking $x$ to $f(x)E$ is continuous.
+Therefore, trivializations of $H_X$ adapted to $E_X$ are in one-to-one correspondence with continuous maps $X\to T_E$, where the space $T_E$ is obtained from $\sU(H)$ by refining its topology so that the map